-The Maryland Archaeological Conservation Laboratory (MAC Lab) is a state-of-the-art archaeological research, conservation, and curation facility located at Jefferson Patterson Park & Museum, the State Museum of Archaeology, in southern Maryland.
+The Maryland Archaeological Conservation Laboratory (MAC Lab) is a state-of-the-art, archaeological research, conservation, and curation facility located at Jefferson Patterson Park & Museum, the State Museum of Archaeology, in southern Maryland.
 The MAC Lab serves as a clearinghouse for archaeological collections recovered from land-based and underwater projects conducted by State and Federal agencies throughout Maryland.
-The MAC Lab also houses a number of major collections acquired through private donation to the Maryland Historical Trust.
+The MAC Lab also houses a number of major collections acquired through private donations to the Maryland Historical Trust.
 All of these collections are available for research, education, and exhibit purposes to students, scholars, museum curators, and educators.

-Click here for information on our Gloria S. King Research Fellowship in Archaeology.
+Gloria S. King Research Fellowship in Archaeology.

 Online Research Tools

 The MAC Lab has created or contributed to several web sites or web applications.
 Click on the image to select an application from the list below.

 |Introduction to significant types of datable archaeological artifacts